BTC, ETH, BNB, ADA, DOT, XRP, UNI, THETA, LTC, LINK

 DOT / USDT daily chart.
 Source: TradingView

-If the bulls can carry the price above the downtrend line, the DOT / USD pair can retest the all-time high at $ 42.28.
-A breakout of this resistance could open the doors for a rally to $ 53.50.
+If they are successful, the DOT / USDT pair could retest the all-time high at $ 42.28.
+If momentum can conquer this resistance, the pair could begin the next stage of the uptrend which can hit $ 53.50.

-On the other hand, if the price turns down from the downtrend line, the pair could remain stuck within the $ 26.50 to $ 40 range for a few more days.
-A breakout and close below $ 26.50 could initiate a deeper correction.
+However, if the price turns down from the downtrend line, it will suggest that the bears are active at higher levels.
+That could keep the pair in range for a few more days.
+The flat moving averages and the RSI above 58 suggest a small advantage for the bulls.

 XRP / USDT